ArsaModz/Star-Wars-Battlefront-2-2017-Save-Editor/README.md

 # Star Wars Battlefront 2 (2017) PS4 Save Editor

-A modern, high-performance desktop utility designed to modify the `Data` files of **Star Wars Battlefront 2 (2017)** on the PlayStation 4.
+A modern, high-performance save editor designed to modify the `Data` files of **Star Wars Battlefront 2 (2017)** on the PlayStation 4.
 This tool allows console players to access graphical and display settings usually reserved for the PC version, including Field of View (FOV) and Resolution Scale.

 ## 🚀 Key Features